techwithanirudh/sandbox/README.md

 Notes:

 - Double check that whatever you change "SUPERDUPERSECRET" to, it's the same in all config files.
-- Right now we are loading project templates from a custom Cloudflare bucket which isn't covered in this guide, but that be updated/fixed very soon.

 ### 0. Requirements